Duke Mondy: D-League

 On November 1, 2014, Mondy was selected by the Rio Grande Valley Vipers in the fourth round the 2014 NBA Development League Draft.
 However, he was later waived by the Vipers on November 14 prior to the start of the regular season.

 After sitting out the 2014–15 season, Mondy again entered the NBA Development League draft, this time being selected by the Westchester Knicks in the sixth round of the 2015 edition.
 He again failed to make the team's final roster, getting cut by the Knicks on November 7.

 Arantia Larochette

 In 2016, Mondy signed with Luxembourgish club Arantia Larochette in the Total League.

 Cape Breton Highlanders

 In 2017, Mondy signed with Canadian club the Cape Breton Highlanders in NBL Canada.

 NBA G League

 On February 16, 2018, Mondy was acquired by the Texas Legends.

 On October 23, 2021, Mondy signed with the Memphis Hustle.
 He did not make the final roster.

+Cafeteros de Armenia (2021)

+On November 17, 2021, Mondy signed with the Cafeteros de Armenia of the Baloncesto Profesional Colombiano.

+Cangrejeros de Monagas (2023–2024)

+On February 7, 2023, Mondy signed with the Cangrejeros de Monagas of the Superliga Profesional de Baloncesto.

+Grand Rapids Gold (2024)

+On March 24, 2024, Mondy joined the Grand Rapids Gold of the NBA G League.